nhstaple/ecs-171-music-genre-classifier/README.md

 # ECS171 music genre classifier
 This is a Music Genre Classifier built as a website for ECS 171 - Introduction to Machine Learning.
 Users can enter in a song title and the result will be a predicted genre.
+We have split the project into 4 teams.The Data Management team that analyzed and formatted the data.
+The Machine Learning team used the data from the Data Management team to make the best model for classifying songs.
+The Front End team designed the website and its interactions to server.
+The Back End team answered requests from the front end team by giving a prediction for a given song in addition to putting our website on AWS.

 ## Installation for Local Machine:
 + **Required Libraries**